Bludiot/configureight/README.md

 ### Color Schemes

-Several color schemes are provided, which can be used by editing the configuration file.
+Several color schemes are provided, including dark versions for dark user preference, which can be used by editing the configuration file.

-- Default (grayscale w/ blue)
-- Dark with white text
-- Flat UI colors

 ### Typography

 Several font schemes are provided, which can be used by editing the configuration file.

 All font files have variable weights.

-- Default (sans)
-- Serif
-- Cosmopolitan
-- Code

 ## Credits